Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Benefits for companies

-Cost reduction: lower water use results in energy and financial savings.
+• Cost reduction: lower water use translates into energy and financial savings.

-Greater resilience: improved preparedness for droughts and regulatory constraints.
+• Greater resilience: better preparedness for droughts and regulatory constraints.

 Current challenges

-Accurate measurement: difficulty gathering reliable data across the value chain.
+• Accurate measurement: gathering reliable data across the value chain is difficult.

-Strategic integration: still often seen as compliance rather than opportunity.
+• Strategic integration: water is still often treated as a compliance issue rather than an opportunity.

-Supplier collaboration: water use hotspots often lie in agricultural supply chains.
+• Supplier collaboration: water hotspots often lie in agricultural supply chains.

 Relation to the circular economy